 Applicants should apply by sending their updated CV/resume and a cover letter as a single document to firstname.lastname@example.org.
 Due to the volume of applications received, we may not provide feedback to all applicants.
 Only shortlisted candidates will be contacted.

-Dataville Research regularly responds to requests for proposals (RFPs) and other solicitations from freelance global development consultants across Africa and the Middle East.
+Dataville Research regularly responds to requests for proposals (RFPs) and other solicitations from professionals working with international NGOs, national governments, regional organizations, bilateral and multilateral donors, private corporations and philanthropies.

 If you would like to invite Dataville Research to submit a statement of interest or jointly bid on an opportunity, please contact us.
 Thank you for interest in collaborating with us.